Before you apply for a Parks Eco Pass licence

 To deliver detailed Aboriginal cultural and heritage interpretation the tour operator must:

 - engage an Aboriginal person/s to undertake the interpretation

-- obtain a letter of support every three (3) years from an Aboriginal organisation that is representative of the local community (for example a local Aboriginal land council, or a prescribed body corporate (PBC)) supporting the licensee’s delivery of Aboriginal cultural heritage interpretation.
+- obtain a letter of support every 3 years from an Aboriginal organisation that represents the local community (for example, a local Aboriginal land council, or a prescribed body corporate (PBC)) for the licensee’s delivery of Aboriginal cultural heritage interpretation

 - only promote themselves as a provider of Aboriginal cultural heritage interpretation if they have engaged an Aboriginal person/s to deliver the content

 - ensure that it is culturally appropriate for photographs, videos, art, music and any other medium depicting Aboriginal sites, places, people or culture be used for promotional purposes.

 When a licensee wishes to undertake Aboriginal cultural heritage interpretation within a NPWS reserve that is currently under a formalised agreement, a letter of support must be obtained from the Board of Management.

 For more information about local Aboriginal land councils (LALCs), go to the New South Wales Aboriginal land council boundaries and contact details webpage.
 Note that not all LALCs are listed on this webpage.

 Our Business Development Team can help you connect with an Aboriginal organisation or representative of the local community.

 Accreditation improves the professionalism and standards of commercial recreation and tour operators.
 To obtain a 3-year or 10-year licence you must gain and keep accreditation that is relevant to the activities you wish to undertake.